Katy has been knitting and crocheting for 10 years and selling her items at local craft shows in Colorado for three years.

 Knitting a blanket can be a big undertaking!
-Start out with the right planning and tips to get a beautiful, cozy result.
+But with a little planning and these tips, you'll have a beautiful, cozy result.

-This guide will show you the needed skills for knitting a blanket, how to calculate how many stitches to cast on, the needles and yarn to use and helpful tips.
+This guide will show you the skills you need, how to calculate how many stitches to cast on, the needles and yarn to use, and other helpful tips.

 - Knit Stitch